Double (association football): Bonaire

 In Bonaire, only one team has won the Double of the Bonaire League and the Kopa MCB.

 British Virgin Islands

 There is no national cup in the British Virgin Islands, the BVIFA National Football League is the only national football competition in the country.

 Canada

 Top-level Canadian clubs either compete in the domestic Canadian Premier League (CPL), or Major League Soccer (MLS) of the United States.
 The Canadian Championship is the country's national cup and is contested between CPL teams, the three Canadian MLS teams, and the champions of the regional pro-am leagues.

-For MLS teams, the Double may mean either the MLS Double, which is achieved by winning both the Supporters' Shield and the MLS Cup, or a league/cup Double of either the MLS Cup or Supporters' Shield, in addition to the Canadian Championship.
+Teams can either win a league Double, which is achieved by winning both the regular season shield (CPL Shield or Supporters' Shield) and the league title (North Star Cup or MLS Cup), or a league/cup Double of either the shield or league title, in addition to the Canadian Championship.

-For CPL teams, a Double would include winning the CPL Championship and the Canadian Championship.

-The 2017 Double achieved by Toronto FC was part of a Treble.
+The 2017 Double achieved by Toronto FC was part of a domestic treble.